Skip to Content

 We were there alone for at least ten minutes before more people got inside, and I recalled at least once feeling her skin against my left arm.

-I hadn't noticed it at first, but now I couldn't believe what I was seeing.
-The space between my front row seat and the left side of the van was wide enough for me to fit my entire upper arm.
+I hadn't noticed it initially, but now I couldn't believe what I saw.
+The space between my front-row seat and the left side of the van was wide enough for me to fit my entire upper arm.

-It would've been incredibly easy for her to have slid her hand through the gap and right toward my pocket.
+It would've been effortless to have slid her hand through the gap and toward my pocket.

 My heart was beating faster as the questions swirled through my mind.
 I felt my pocket, confirming my iPhone was still there.

-While I'll never know for sure whether it was my mistake, or I was nearly the victim of a third successful pickpocket (the first being in Barcelona after a soccer match, and the second at a horse parade in Medellin), I do know if it was the latter, the design of the pants prevented my phone from being stolen.
+While I'll never know for sure whether it was my mistake or I was nearly the victim of a third successful pickpocket (the first time was in Barcelona after a soccer match and the second at a horse parade in Medellin), I do know if it was the latter, the design of the pants prevented my phone from being stolen.

-I first met Adam Rapp, the man behind P^cubed Pick-Pocket Proof Pants and founder of Clothing Arts at a travel blogging conference.
+I first met Adam Rapp, the man behind the P^cubed Pick-Pocket Proof Pants and founder of Clothing Arts, at TBEX, a travel blogging conference.

-He introduced me to the concept of travel pants explicitly designed to prevent pickpockets and offered to send me a complimentary pair of pants in Colombia, along with a travel shirt.
+He introduced me to high-tech clothing designed to prevent pickpockets and offered to send me a complimentary pair of pants in Colombia and a travel shirt.

 I knew exactly how I planned to test them out.
-I would take them to the same parade where my cell phone had been stolen from my front jean pocket by a pickpocket in 2010.
+I would take them to the same parade where a pickpocket stole my cell phone from my front jean pocket in 2010.

 Medellin, Colombia